stefanb/geodb/README.md

     //ScanBound -  input: a geolocation boundary, output: returns an array of current object details that are within the boundary rpc ScanBound(ScanBoundRequest) returns(ScanBoundResponse){};
-    //ScanRegexBound -  input: a geolocation boundary, output: returns an array of current object details that have keys that match the regex and are within the boundary and rpc ScanRegexBound(ScanRegexBoundRequest) returns(ScanRegexBoundResponse){};
+    //ScanRegexBound -  input: a geolocation boundary, string-array of unique object ids(optional), output: returns an array of current object details that have keys that match the regex and are within the boundary and rpc ScanRegexBound(ScanRegexBoundRequest) returns(ScanRegexBoundResponse){};
-    //ScanPrefexBound -  input: a geolocation boundary, output: returns an array of current object details that have keys that match the prefix and are within the boundary and rpc ScanPrefexBound(ScanPrefixBoundRequest) returns(ScanPrefixBoundResponse){};
+    //ScanPrefexBound -  input: a geolocation boundary, output: returns an array of current object details that have keys that match the prefix and are within the boundary and rpc ScanPrefixBound(ScanPrefixBoundRequest) returns(ScanPrefixBoundResponse){};
 }

-message Point {
+//A Point is a simple X/Y or Lng/Lat 2d point.
+[X, Y] or [Lng, Lat] message Point {
     double lat =1; //latitude
     double lon =2; //longitude
 }

-message Bound {
+//A Bound represents an enclosed "box" in the 2D Euclidean or Cartesian plane. message Bound {
     Point corner =1;
     Point opposite_corner =2;